-6.3.
+6.2.6.3.
 Data Protection Officer

-The data protection officer (DPO) is responsible for overseeing the implementation of this policy, monitoring our compliance with Data Protection Law, and developing related policies and guidelines where applicable.
-They will provide an annual report of their activities directly to the Trust Board and, where relevant, report to the Trust Board their advice and recommendations on UTCW data protection issues.
+The data protection officer (DPO) is responsible for overseeing the implementation of this policy, monitoring our compliance with data-Data protection-Protection lawLaw, and developing related policies and guidelines where applicable.
+They will provide an annual report of their activities directly to the Trust Board and, where relevant, report to the Trust bBoard their advice and recommendations on UTCW data protection issues.

-The DPO is also the first point of contact for individuals whose data the UTC processes, and for the ICO.
-Full details of the DPO's responsibilities are set out in the UK GDPR.
+The DPO is also the first point of contact for individuals whose data the school_UTC processes, and for the ICO.
+Full details of the DPO's responsibilities are set out in their job description the UK GDPR.
 The DPO at UTCW is the Business Manager.

-6.4.
-Principal
+6.3.6.4.
+Principal and Chief Executive

-The Principal will act as the representative of the Controller on a day-to-day basis unless it involves the ICO.
+The Principal and Chief Executive will act as the representative of the data cController on a day-today basis unless it involves the ICO.
 In such cases the DPO will engage with the ICO's case workers and representatives.

-6.5.
+6.4.6.5.
 All Staff